a0sanab/Basic-Attack-Simulation-and-Detection/README.md

     Each subnet gets its own range of IP addresses within the larger address space of the virtual network.

 - **Public IPs:** Each VM is assigned a dynamic public IP to be accessible remotely via SSH.
-- **Linux Virtual Machines:** One Kali and one Ubuntu VM, each with their own network interface and SSH access.
+- **Linux Virtual Machines:** One Kali and one Ubuntu VM, each with their own **network interface** (The NIC or Network Interface Card connects the VM to the virtual network and public IP.) and SSH access.

 #### `variables.tf`